-Willy's statements function only to boost he and Linda's morale as they completely deny the reality that Biff was merely a shipping clerk when he worked for Oliver.
+Willy's statements function only to boost his and Linda's morale as they completely deny the reality that Biff was merely a shipping clerk when he worked for Oliver.
 Do you think Linda buys this?
-Is she as immersed in Willy's self deception as she appears?
+Is she as immersed in Willy's self-deception as she appears?

 BIFF: I guess so.
 I know something about it and—

 WILLY: He knows something about it!
 You know sporting goods better than Spalding for God’s sake!
 (Act 1)